Landaman/softeng-framework-mqp/apps/frontend/readme.md

 As discussed in the top-level repo, this project runs completely independently (in fact, on a different Docker container) of the backend package. **This application contains NO API components**.

+## Imports
+Note that Vite cannot successfully package all imports.
+If you are considering adding something to the frontend, make sure that it explicitly states it works in the browser; otherwise it likely will not.
+If you are to add a dependency, simply add it with the standard `yarn add...` and Vite will take care of the rest!

 ## Package Overview